Francis and Zoey were originally going to have an interest in each other, but the idea was scrapped due to complaints that it was too distracting.

 Ellis' early designs were initially a typical mechanic look - green hat, completely white shirt and light blue overalls.
 His E3 reveal changed this to orange overalls, a white and blue shirt and his trademark 'blue truck' cap.
 This was then changed to his beige Bullshifters t-shirt and back to the light blue overalls upon release.

 Several of the levels in Left 4 Dead 2 had some concepts shown in the trailer that are quite different to the final versions of the game.
 Dark Carnival's coaster level was going to have some sort of wreckage that the survivors had to clear out which would cause an alarm to go off and alert the zombies.
 The concept changed to the survivors having to activate the ride and run the track to shut the alarm off.
-Likewise, the finale in The Parish would have the army bomb the bridge as the survivors crossed it, but the idea changed it to the army only bombing the bridge after all the survivors reach the helicopter first.
+Likewise, the finale in The Parish would have the army bombing the bridge as the survivors crossed it, but the idea changed to the army only bombing the bridge after all the survivors reach the helicopter.

 The Hard Rain campaign had some level designs scrapped in the final version.
-Originally, the Burger Tank was farther away from the start point, which meant players had a ways to go before they gotten any weapons.
+Originally, the Burger Tank was farther away from the start point, which meant players had a ways to go before they could pick up weapons.
 Players also had to turn on the lights for every house they passed through since by the time they made the return trip, the hurricane made everything dark.
 Valve moved the Burger Tank closer to the river and they also made the lights from the houses turn on by themselves.